 Language of communication

-Any and all documents and information exchanged between the Customer and PKO BP Securities will be drafted in or translated into Polish.
-PKO BP BM reserves the right to communicate with its Customers in a language other than Polish if the agreement concluded with a Customer so stipulates.
+Any and all documents and information exchanged between the Customer and PKO BP Securities should be drafted in or translated into Polish.
+PKO BP Securities reserves the right to communicate with Customers in a language other than Polish.